You'd never guess soft & chewy gluten free sugar cookies are made with gluten free flour! Bake as drop cookies or roll and cut into shapes.

 What are gluten free Christmas cookies without a flourish of frosting and sprinkles?!

-- Sprinkles: Did you know that while many sprinkles don’t contain gluten, many are manufactured on shared lines with products containing wheat?
+- Sprinkles: While many sprinkles don’t contain gluten, many are manufactured on shared lines with products containing wheat.
 Be sure to check labels before adding to your cookies!
 Sweetapolita, Supernatural, Watkins, and Kate’s Safe and Sweet all offer gluten free sprinkles.

 How to Make the Gluten Free Sugar Cookies

-Start the cookie dough by adding salted butter that’s been softened to room temperature, and white sugar, to the bowl of an electric stand mixer fitted with the paddle attachment, or a large glass bowl if using a hand held mixer.
+Add salted butter and granulated sugar to the bowl of an electric stand mixer fitted with the paddle attachment, or a large glass bowl if using a hand held mixer.
 Cream until pale yellow, about 1 minute, then scrape down the sides of the bowl.

 Add 2 eggs one at a time, mixing until the egg is just combined before adding the next one, then add vanilla extract and mix to combine.
 Scrape down the sides of the bowl.